flomesh-io/osm-edge-docs/content/en/docs/api_reference/policy/v1alpha1.md

 (<em>Appears on:</em><a href="#policy.openservicemesh.io/v1alpha1.UpstreamTrafficSettingSpec">UpstreamTrafficSettingSpec</a>)
 </p>
 <div>
-<p>HTTPRouteSpec defines the settings correspondng to an HTTP route</p>
+<p>HTTPRouteSpec defines the settings corresponding to an HTTP route</p>
 </div>
 <table>
 <thead>